kvjmistry/ATPC/README.md

 # ATPC
-A repository for analysis with an atmospheric TPC
+A repository for ML analysis with an atmospheric TPC